rh-ai-kickstart/product-recommender-system/README.md

-# AI Kickstart - Product Recommender System
+# AI Quickstart - Product Recommender System

-Welcome to the Product Recommender System Kickstart!
+Welcome to the Product Recommender System Quickstart!
 Use this to quickly get a recommendation engine with user-item relationships up and running in your environment.

 To see how it's done, jump straight to [installation](#install).

 ## 🎯 Description
-The Product Recommender System Kickstart enables the rapid establishment of a scalable and personalized product recommendation service.
+The Product Recommender System Quickstart enables the rapid establishment of a scalable and personalized product recommendation service.

 The system recommends items to users based on their previous interactions with products and the behavior of similar users.